google/syzkaller/docs/coverage.md

 ### Covered: black (#000000)

 All PC values associated to that line are covered.
-There is number on the left side indicating how many programs have triggered executing the PC values assocaciated to this line.
+There is number on the left side indicating how many programs have triggered executing the PC values associated to this line.
 You can click on that number and it will open last executed program.
 Example below shows how single line which is fully covered is shown.

 ![Code line is fully covered](coverage_covered.png?raw=true)

 ### Both: orange (#c86400)

 There are several PC values associated to the line and not all of these are executed.
 Again there is number left to the source code line that can clicked to open last program triggering associated PC values.
-Example below shows single line which has both excuted and non-executed PC values associated to it.
+Example below shows single line which has both executed and non-executed PC values associated to it.

 ![Code line has executed and not executed PC values](coverage_both.png?raw=true)